icm7216/TWC-Markdown-plugin/README.md

 ## Usage

 *   [Markdown](http://daringfireball.net/projects/markdown/syntax) contents wrapped in a `<md>...</md>` tag.
 *   These contents are converted into a tiddler text wrapped in a `<html>-</html>` tag.

+let's start Markdown, click the "New Markdown" button in the right sidebar.

 ### For example